jpetazzo/intro-to-docker/slides/Building_Images_Interactively/Body.md

 Run the command `apt-get update` to refresh the list of packages available to install.

-Then run the command `apt-get install -y wget` to install the program we are interested in.
+Then run the command `apt-get install figlet` to install the program we are interested in.

     @@@ Sh
-    root@<yourContainerId>:#/ apt-get update && apt-get install -y wget ....
+    root@<yourContainerId>:#/ apt-get update && apt-get install figlet ....
 OUTPUT OF APT-GET COMMANDS ....

 <!SLIDE>